Aims of the Course

 - To provide students with a balanced view of the past, rather than studies that are Anglo-centric or based only on a particular era.

-- To allow students to explore the reasons for the creation of fascist states in twentieth century Europe and their ultimate demise, as well as an awareness of the struggles men and women went through to ensure we now have universal franchise.
+- To allow students to explore the reasons for the creation of fascist states in twentieth century Europe and their ultimate demise, as well as an awareness of the struggles of the poor in the nineteenth and twentieth century Britain and the emergence of public health reform.

 - To improve students’ skills as independent learners and critical, reflective thinkers, as well as their ability to make judgements based on historical evidence, demonstrated through a piece of coursework produced in Year 13.